Pumpkin Soup

 4 image collage to show how to make the soup in one pot

-Tips for making the soup
+Tips for making the best roasted pumpkin soup

 1. Cut the pumpkin in half and pierce the skin.
 If you roast a pumpkin whole it will take longer and you need to pierce the skin so that the steam doesn’t build up.
-If it does the pumpkin can explode in your oven and thee will be a big mess to clean up!
+If it does the pumpkin can explode in your oven and the will be a big mess to clean up!

 2. The pumpkin should be fork tender once roasted.
 Check your pumpkin after 35 to 40 minutes of roasting.
 Use a knife or fork to test the skin, it should be tender once cooked through.
 Let it cool a little before scooping out the flesh.